wp-plugins/rootspersona/readme.txt

 <li>indexes now paginated (but sorting is gone)
 <li>you can now customize the banner (the divider between persona panels) to be more consistent with your theme
 <li>support for multiple character encodings
+<li>added a second panel design for the header panel that display a bio
+<li>added an optional bio panel
 </ul>

 For detailed documentation, goto [ed4becky.net/plugins/rootsPersona] (http://ed4becky.net/plugins/rootsPersona "Documentation")